Diffusion Cocktail: Mixing Domain-Specific Diffusion Models for Diversified Image Generations: Method

 \subsection{Ditail Content Injection}

-Inspired by previous work studying the guidance and translation of DM~\citep{jeong2023training,wang2023stylediffusion,tumanyan2023plug}, we transfer the content information from one DM to another by fusing the target DM U-Net hidden states with the ones from the source DM. \looseness=-1
+Inspired by previous work studying the guidance and translation of DM~\cite{jeong2023training,wang2023stylediffusion,tumanyan2023plug}, we transfer the content information from one DM to another by fusing the U-Net hidden states of the target DM with the ones from the source DM. \looseness=-1

 We describe the Ditail algorithm in Alg.~\ref{alg:ditail}.
-Ditail takes the U-Net latent representations $\{\bs{z}_t^{src}\}_{t=1:T}$ of the source image as input.
-Depending on the use case, Ditail takes positive and negative prompts for extra guidance, and if no prompts are given, we can pass in empty strings.
-In Line 5-11 of Alg.~\ref{alg:ditail}, Ditail performs the reverse denoising diffusion procedure.
-Particularly, Ditail injects the latent representations $\{\bs{z}_t^{src}\}$ of the source image into certain layers of the target DM (we choose feature layer 4 and self-attention layer 4-11 based on previous studies~\citep{tumanyan2023plug}).
-The $\mbox{noise-pred-with-inj}(\cdot)$ function uses the target DM to predict two noise maps using the positive and negative prompts separately (details can be found in Appendix Sec.~\ref{sec:pseudocode}).
-Optionally, we could also apply a mask on the latent features to control the region for content injection.
-The target DM uses the injected $\bs{z}_t^{src}$ for generation, preserving the essential content information from the source image. \looseness=-1
+Ditail takes the DDIM-inverted latents $\{\bs{z}_t^{src}\}_{t=1:T}$ of the source image as input.
+Depending on the use case, Ditail takes positive and negative prompts for extra guidance, and if no prompts are given, we can simply pass in empty strings.
+In Line 5-11 of Alg.~\ref{alg:ditail}, Ditail performs the noise sampling procedure.
+Particularly, Ditail injects the attention maps $\{\bs{q}_t^{l}\}, \{\bs{k}_t^{l}\}$ and features $\{\bs{h}_t^{l}\}$ of the source image into certain layers of the target DM (we choose feature layer 4 and self-attention layer 4-11 based on previous studies~\cite{tumanyan2023plug}).
+The $\mbox{noise-pred}(\cdot)$ function extracts the features to be injected, whereas the $\mbox{noise-pred-with-injection}(\cdot)$ function performs the injection and predicts two noise maps using the positive and negative prompts separately with the target DM. \looseness=-1